Our Global Commitment

 Supporting the Paris Agreement

-The Paris Agreement is a legally binding international treaty on climate change.
-It was adopted by 196 Parties to the United Nations Framework Convention on Climate Change (UNFCCC) at the 21st session of the Conferences of the Parties (COP-21) in Paris, on 12 December 2015 and entered into force on 4 November 2016.
+The Paris Agreement is a legally binding international treaty on climate change, and was ratified by more than 190 countries.
 Its goal is to limit the rise in average global temperature to well below 2 degrees Celsius, and to pursue efforts to limit this further by 1.5 degrees Celsius, compared to pre-industrial levels.

 The Green Plan charts concrete sectoral plans and targets over the next ten years, positioning us to achieve our long-term net-zero emissions aspiration as soon as viable, and to build up our climate, resource and economic resilience.